rkanson/home-search-helper/README.md

 # Home Search Helper

 Wanted to filter/sort by certain attributes but Trulia doesn't allow that.
-So I scrape their data via Puppeteer and output to a CSV instead.
-This then gets uploaded to Google Drive, where it feeds an AppSheet app.
+So this fetches Trulia data, does a little magic, and feeds an AppSheet app.

 ## Local Setup